Differentially private inference via noisy optimization: Randomized M-estimators via noisy Newton's method

 The proof of Theorem~\ref{thm:NNewtonSC} is provided in Appendix~\ref{AppThmNewtonSC}.
-Note that whereas the traditional analysis of Newton's method via (canonical) self-concordance proceeds by showing that $\lambda(\theta^{(k)})$ decays quadratically with $k$, our proof for $(\gamma, 2)$-self-concordant functions, based on adapting the arguments of \cite{sun2019generalized}, first establishes quadratic convergence of the related quantity $\lambda_{\min}^{-1/2} (\nabla^2 \Loss_n(\theta^{(k)})) \lambda(\theta^{(k)})$.
+Whereas the traditional analysis of Newton's method via (canonical) self-concordance shows that $\lambda(\theta^{(k)})$ decays quadratically with $k$, our proof for $(\gamma, 2)$-self-concordant functions, based on adapting the arguments of \cite{sun2019generalized}, first establishes quadratic convergence of the quantity $\lambda_{\min}^{-1/2} (\nabla^2 \Loss_n(\theta^{(k)})) \lambda(\theta^{(k)})$.

-Comparing the initial value assumptions of Theorem~\ref{thm:NNewtonSC} with those of Theorem~\ref{thm:NNewton}, we see that the only condition we need to check involves evaluating the rescaled Newton decrement at $\theta^{(0)}$ with the value $\frac{1}{16\gamma}$.
-In practice, $\gamma$ is directly computable from the form of the M-estimator used in the regression problem (cf.\ Section~\ref{SecExamples} below).
+Comparing the initial value assumptions of Theorem~\ref{thm:NNewtonSC} with those of Theorem~\ref{thm:NNewton}, the only condition we need to check involves comparing the rescaled Newton decrement at $\theta^{(0)}$ with $\frac{1}{16\gamma}$.
+In practice, $\gamma$ is directly computable from the M-estimator used in the regression problem (cf.\ Section~\ref{SecExamples} below).
 Hence, the initial condition for self-concordant functions is much more practically checkable than the one stated in Theorem~\ref{thm:NNewton} for functions which satisfy LSC.